Abdelrahman-Hatem/SQL-Project-chinook-db-Project/README.md

 ## 4. Tools Used

-- SQLite: Employed for managing the database and executing SQL queries.
+- DB Browser for SQLite : Employed for managing the database and executing SQL queries.

 ## 5. Data Overview